Blue Bell, PA

 Unless you have a dentist professionally monitor and clean your teeth with the correct tools, you cannot be safe from gum disease.
 The more you procrastinate, the worse it can get.
 Time will tell if the gaps between your teeth and gums will one day become rich pockets of bacteria that circulate throughout your body.

 Often, people avoid going to the dentist because they think they do not need it, and it costs them money.
 By visiting the dentist on a regular basis, you will prevent costly dental problems.
-It is common for gum disease to result in the loss of teeth, which requires a general dentist to repair the gums before you can get dentures and implants.
+It is common for gum disease to result in the loss of teeth, which requires a general dentist to repair the gums before you can get dentures and dental implants.
 When compared to two preventive dental cleanings a year, that's a lot to pay.

 There is a long process that is involved in gum restoration, and it can be quite expensive, depending on how severe the disease is.
 Implants and dentures can also come with a high price tag, especially if you have lost many teeth already.
 Gum disease is one of the most costly and common health problems in the world.
 The easiest and cheapest way to prevent it is to adopt healthy oral hygiene habits and to visit the dentist regularly.
 Preventing gum disease with healthy oral hygiene habits and regular dental visits is the simplest and cheapest solution.